-It was first described by Call, Fleming et al in 1988 2 where they described 19 patients with "reversible cerebral arterial segmental vasoconstriction", who presented with thunderclap headaches with or without focal neurology, without evidence of subarachnoid haemorrhage (SAH).
+It was first described by Call and Fleming et al, in 1988 2 where they described 19 patients with "reversible cerebral arterial segmental vasoconstriction", who presented with thunderclap headaches with or without focal neurology, without evidence of subarachnoid haemorrhage (SAH).
+A number of predisposing factors have since been found to contribute to what is now described as RCVS.
+However, idiopathic cases of RCVS still exist and are now named Call-Fleming.

 - 1. Calabrese LH, Dodick DW, Schwedt TJ et-al. Narrative review: reversible cerebral vasoconstriction syndromes.
 Ann.
 Intern.
 Med.
 2007;146 (1): 34-44.
 Ann.
 Intern.
 Med. (full text) - Pubmed citation